Updated Sptember 2018

 The Timpanogos having made their escape, Creer and his men rounded up what remained of their cattle and horses.
 The Indians had left behind a number of camping items.
 There was a new lariat rope, knives, blankets, 16 saddles, and axes.
 Much of the items were gathered up and they began to discuss which route they should take to get back home.
 Fearful of being attacked at night, it was argued that taking the easier route down Spanish Fork Canyon would be too dangerous not knowing if Mountain and his warriors were still in the area.
 After much discussion they decided to take the same trail back through Maple canyon.
 While Dimmick lay dying beneath the tree, he begged the men to shoot him he was in so much pain.
 Around midnight, they built a liter to carry him on and began their trip over the summit and back to Mapleton, but near the top of the mountain Dimmick died.

 The posse arrived back in Springville about 3:am the next day, and the town came out to greet them.
 They were heralded as heroes.
 It was recorded in Springville history that it was Black Hawk that was shot during the battle.
 It was bragged that Creer had shot him with a rifle at a distance of 800 yards.
 Of coarse none of this was true.
-It was Chief Mountain, the brother of Chief Black Hawk, who was allegedly wounded.
-Just a week or or so prior to this battle, Black Hawk had received a gun shot wound to the stomach while in battle at Gravely Ford, he was not present here at Diamond Fork. (see Gravely Ford story here)
+It was Mountain, a friend of Chief Black Hawk.
+Black Hawk was most likely mourning the death of his father Sanpitch just days before.

 If we return to the site again and survey the distances, we soon discover that 800 yards is a very long distance to hit a target even for an expert marksman.
 David, our surveyor, measured 800 yards with his instrument, and a man at 800 yards away would appear to be about a half inch tall in a rifle's sight with the naked eye.
 Today's high powered rifles with high powered scopes can hit a target at that distance, but with with difficulty, according to our expert marksman.
 We are talking over a hundred and thirty years ago, and while long rifles were accurate for around 300 yards, hitting a man on a horse at 800 yards would be all but impossible.